-Updated 09.01.2019: Oregon is known for its out-of-this-world natural beauty.
-Whether exploring the state’s amazing coastline or trendy towns, boomer travelers are in for a treat.
 When it comes to waterfalls, hikes and history, visiting Silver Falls State Park should be at the top of your list.
-Guest contributor, Ann Randall, shows us how to make the most of a Silver Falls State Park trip.
+Guest contributor, Ann Randall, shows us how to make the most of a Silver Falls State Park trip based upon her sponsored trip to the area.

 Silver Falls State Park in Oregon’s Willamette Valley is both waterfall and historical architecture nirvana.
 Ten cascading falls can be found on its scenic Trail of Ten Falls that winds through part of the park’s 9,065 acres.